What is a priority setting partnership?

 - Further work is required to ensure full impact of the current top 10 priorities for research, before addressing further clinical areas.

-- The methods and findings for translating research priorities to fundable research questions for learning disabilities has been published.
-Work will begin on developing a translation phase for research priorities relating to DLD in 2024.
+- The methods and findings for translating the research priorities for learning disabilities into fundable research questions has been published.
+The translation phase for research priorities relating to DLD is currently underway.
+Please do keep an eye out for opportunities to get involved.

 - There will be ongoing activities promoting the RCSLT research priorities and translated questions and collating emerging research relating to the priorities.